 Cash registers have a certain nostalgia about them.
 They can remind us of a family business we grew up with, or perhaps our favorite general store.
-Point-of-sale (POS) devices, on the other hand, reflect the high-tech world in which we live.
-They combine the functionality of a cash register with modern technology and computing.
+Point-of-sale (POS) devices, on the other hand, reflect the modern needs of the high-tech world in which we live.
+They combine the functionality of a cash register with technology and computing power.

-You might be asking yourself, “Should I upgrade my cash register to a POS system?”
+You might be wondering which is better for your business – a POS system vs. cash register.
 The answer depends on how your business runs and what you need.
 But if you are looking to streamline, expand, or better manage your business, a modern POS system might just be your best solution.
 We wrote this guide to help you make the decision that’s best for your business.

 In this guide: